Monday - Friday, 3:15 PM - 7:15 PM & SATURDAY, 12 PM - 4 PM

-HMI can help you get your GED through our comprehensive GED Prep Program.
-Our GED program encourages self-reflection and self-discipline while assisting youth in redefining the meanings of success and failure.
-At HMI, it's not simply just about passing the GED exam, it's about planning for what comes next and supporting you in all areas of your life.
+HMI can help you get your High School Equivalency Diploma through our comprehensive HSE Prep Program.
+Our HSE program (formerly GED) encourages self-reflection and self-discipline while assisting youth in redefining the meanings of success and failure.
+At HMI, it's not simply just about passing the High School Equivalency exam, it's about planning for what comes next and supporting you in all areas of your life.
 Classes are 3 hours each, with one brief break to get dinner.
 Classes run Monday-Friday, with different schedules for different academic levels.
 Classes cover academic subject matter - math, grammar, essay writing, reading strategies, science topics, and social studies.
 There is ongoing enrollment and a waiting list that is determined by diagnostic test scores.
 For more information, please contact Carrie Kline.

 For more information on Youth Services, please contact Bridget Hughes, Director of Youth Services at 212-674-2400 x 242.